We own interests in a diversified portfolio of assets across Western Europe and North America.

 Brazil

 National oil company Petrobras produces 2.9 million barrels of oil equivalent per day, with over a decade of proven reserves ahead of itself and prime offshore assets that break even below $30 a barrel.
 Despite nefarious government interference in the past, the company delivered an average of $22 billion in annual free cash flow between 2014 and 2024—a cycle marked by two brutal downturns and an epic corruption scandal.
 It has emerged on new, solid footing, with a leaner balance sheet and disciplined governance.
-At the time of our investment, these fundamentals translated into a valuation of about three times cash earnings and six times distributable earnings.
+At the time of our investment in June 2025, these fundamentals translated into a valuation of about three times cash earnings and six times distributable earnings.

 — Petróleo Brasileiro S.A.